abasak24/SAGA-Bench/README.md

 `runme.sh` provides example command lines for running experiments.
 Each run creates two csv files: **Alg.csv** and **Update.csv**.
 These files contain per-batch compute and update times, respectively, in seconds.

-### Reproducing Software-Level Profiling Results in the SAGA-Bench Paper
+### Reproducing Software-Level Characterization Results in the SAGA-Bench Paper
 Please refer to Section IV.B of the paper for a detailed description of our methodology.
 We turned off the Turbo Boost feature. `profile.sh` is the script we used for producing all the software-level characterization results in the paper.
 The script uses *OMP_PROC_BIND* and *OMP_PLACES* for pinning OPENMP-generated software threads to hardware threads.
 To bind pthread-generated software threads to hardware threads, we use *pthread_setaffinity_np* (please see `src/dynamic/frontEnd.cc`, `src/dynamic/adListChunked.h`, and `src/dynamic/darhh.h`).

-### Reproducing Hardware-Level Profiling Results in the SAGA-Bench Paper
+### Reproducing Hardware-Level Characterization Results in the SAGA-Bench Paper
-_TODO_
-+ We used Intel Processor Counter Monitor (PCM) for memory bandwidth, QPI bandwidth, and cache hit ratio/MPKI measurements.
-PCM can be found here: https://github.com/opcm/pcm
+We used Intel Processor Counter Monitor (PCM) for memory bandwidth, QPI bandwidth, and cache hit ratio/MPKI measurements.
+Please download, install, and compile PCM from here: https://github.com/opcm/pcm.
+Several resources for integrating PCM into SAGA-Bench have been provided in the folder **pcmResource**.
+First, it is necessary to change the *Makefile* of SAGA-Bench to link with PCM.
+We have provided an example *Makefile* in `pcmResource/Makefile_example`.
+Please change `PCM_DIR` in the example Makefile to the directory where you have installed your PCM.
-+ Provide instructions on how to use PCM.
-+ Download install PCM
-+ Modify the Makefile (example provided in folder pcmResource)
+`pcmBasic.h` contains code to get information related to L2 and L3 MPKI, hit ratios, and QPI link utilizations.
+Please check the comments in the file to understand the output format.
 + Information on how to include PCM code before and after experimental code is provided in folder pcmResource

 ## Additional Results